dimadesu/android-rtmp-ingest/README.md

 ## Termux

-MediaMTX will be running on [Termux](https://termux.dev/en/).
+MediaMTX will be running in [Termux](https://termux.dev/en/).
 Install Termux on your phone.
 Do not use Google Play version.

 Start Termux and copy-paste or type the commands below.

-To copy commands open this page in the browser on the phone and tap on commands.
+To copy commands open this page in the browser of your the phone and tap on commands.

 To paste into Termux long tap anywhere on Termux terminal view to bring up context menu and choose `Paste`.

-If at any time you need a new terminal swipe from the left edge of screen and tap `New session` button.
+If at any time you need a new terminal swipe from the left edge of screen and select `New session` button.

 ## MediaMTX